Bernas Coni Warren Home Page Investments

 Open-Ended Investment Companies

 An Open-Ended Investment Company (OEIC) is similar to a Unit Trust, in that it's a professionally-managed collective investment.
-In fact, many Unit Trusts have been converted into OEICs.
+In fact, most Unit Trusts have been converted into OEICs.

 'Open-ended' means that they do not have a fixed number of shares.